Alchus/scout-stuff/03-Second-Class.md

 ```
 11	While working toward the Second Class rank, and after completing Tenderfoot requirement 10, participate in a Scoutmaster conference.
 ```

+* ✅ 6/26/2022

+Discussed project with Dad on 6/26.
+He suggests an online video or class for requirement 7c.

 ```
 12	Successfully complete your board of review for the Second Class rank.